Richmond Symphony Chorus (Richmond, VA)

 VOCALIZATION

-You’ll meet with our chorus director, Richard W. Robbins, our assistant director, Kevin Barger, our accompanist, and our four friendly and encouraging section leaders.
+You will meet with our chorus director, our assistant director, our accompanist, and our four friendly and encouraging section leaders.
 You may be asked to do any or all of the following:

-• sing “My Country ‘tis of Thee,” with piano accompaniment, beginning on various pitches; we’ll provide the lyrics if you need them
+• sing “My Country ‘tis of Thee,” with piano accompaniment, beginning on various pitches; lyrics will be provided on request

-• sing through the prepared repertoire selection again with the four section leaders joining you.
+• sing through the prepared repertoire selection with the four section leaders joining you.

-• perform warm-up style vocal exercises, at the direction of Richard W. Robbins, to determine where your range lies
+• perform warm-up style vocal exercises, to determine your range

 EAR TRAINING